Planning Your Courses

 The Department of Biology is located in the Robert N. Noyce '49 Science Center.
 A substantial expansion of the center was completed in 2007.
 The project included a renovation of the Science Library and greenhouse facilities and the addition of new research laboratories.

-More than $2,500,000 in grants over the past five years has given the department additional equipment to support its academic programs, including two large awards from the Howard Hughes Medical Institute to support a new major in biological chemistry and a developing program in neuroscience.
+Several grants have given the department additional equipment to support its academic programs, including two large awards from the Howard Hughes Medical Institute to develop and support programs in biological chemistry and in neuroscience.

 Specialized equipment in the department includes: devices for sequencing and quantifying DNA; several thermal cyclers; tissue culture suites for animal and plant material; biological safety cabinets; two Beckman high speed centrifuges and an ultracentrifuge; UV/visible spectrophotometers; fluorometers; a liquid scintillation spectrometer; protein and nucleic acid electrophoresis chambers; a capillary electrophoresis system; hybridization ovens; -20 and -80° C freezers; plant growth chambers, large capacity incubators, electrophysiology equipment; image analysis systems;a cryostat; five fluorescence photomicroscopes; a Noran laser scanning confocal microscope; and a suite of instruments for nutrient analyses, including a Shimadzu TOC/N, a ThermoFinnigan Flash CN, and a Lachat flow-injection system.